 Step through La Puerta Del Reloj, a clock tower passageway through Las Murallas, the 400-year stone walls that surround the city, and you arrive at Cartagena’s historic heart, the Old Town.
 The narrow and winding streets, with their bougainvillea-strewn, pastel-painted balconies, create a glorious sense of suspended time.
 Grab a cooling agua de coco (coconut water) from any one of a hundred strolling vendors if the heat gets too much, and simply walk the shaded narrow streets.

-3. Visit the historic Colombian sites
+3. Visit the historic Colombian sites in Cartagena

 Cartagena is home to many historic sites worthy of visiting.
 Here are some of our favorites.